joaovictorlopezpereira/StoL/README.md

   racket stol.scm
   ```

-  in the terminal in order to start the stol REPL.
+  in the terminal in order to start the StoL REPL.

 ---